About Health Insurance

 Health Insurance Frequently Asked Questions

-iSelect provide you with a free service that has been established to help you choose a health insurance policy that meets your needs and budget.
+iSelect provide you with a service at no charge to you that has been established to help you choose a health insurance policy that meets your needs.

 Working together with participating health funds, iSelect aims to provide informed choices for consumers.